TOPIC

-Learn more about how to calculate your ASC 740 tax provision accurately and efficiently with in-depth articles and how-to videos.
+Calculate your ASC 740 tax provision for international operations accurately and efficiently

-• How the international activities are taxed from a local perspective under foreign law, and
+1. How the international activities are taxed from a local perspective under foreign law.

-• The U.S. taxation of those international activities
+2. The U.S. taxation of those international activities.

 This page focuses primarily on the U.S. taxation of international operations.

-Most countries have territorial tax systems — systems where income tax is only imposed on the income earned in the country.
+Most countries have territorial tax systems, where income tax is imposed only on the income earned in the country.
 Under most territorial systems, dividends and capital gains or losses are fully or partially excluded from taxable income.

-Historically, the U.S. has had a worldwide system with U.S. income tax consequences regardless of where the activity occurred.
+Historically, the U.S. has had a worldwide system, meaning there are U.S. income tax consequences for U.S.-based corporations regardless of where the activity occurred.
 Under a worldwide system, a U.S. corporation would not pay current U.S. income tax associated with the income of its foreign subsidiaries until the foreign subsidiary made a dividend distribution, was sold, or was dissolved.

 However, exceptions to this general rule existed where U.S. tax would be imposed on some or all of the earnings of a U.S. corporation’s foreign subsidiaries prior to these events.

-Since 2018, the U.S. has been moving toward a more territorial system where dividends from foreign subsidiaries are exempt from U.S. tax.
-However, it still retains some elements of its historic worldwide system.
+Since 2018, the U.S. has been moving toward a more territorial system, where dividends from foreign subsidiaries are exempt from U.S. tax.
+However, the U.S. still retains some elements of its historic worldwide system.

 At the highest level, the basic framework for U.S. tax on international activities is focused on a few key dimensions: